Menu

 • avoid walking in quiet, poorly lit streets

 Keep your passport and other ID separate.
-Carry a copy of your passport for ID, either in hardcopy or as a photo on your phone.
+We recommend you carry a copy of your passport for ID, either as a hard copy or as a photo on your phone.

 Road crime